Umanova-doo/maptool-adamo-middleware-api/docs/FOR_IVAN_API_CLIENT.md

     Region = "NA",
     Segment = "CP",
     Participants = "Ivan, Sarah, Mike",
+    SessionLink = "MAPTOOL_SESSION_12345",  // Optional: Use to prevent duplicates
     CreatedBy = "IVAN"
 };

 var response = await apiClient.CreateMapSession(request);
 // Response will include the auto-generated SessionId
+// Response also includes isUpdate flag to indicate if session was updated or created
 ```

+**How SessionLink works:**
+- If `SessionLink` is provided and exists → **Updates** existing session
+- If `SessionLink` is not provided or doesn't exist → **Creates** new session
+- Use your MapTool session ID or unique identifier as the SessionLink value

 ---